General Terms and Conditions

 1 Scope of Application

-1.1 These General Terms and Conditions (hereinafter referred to as “GTC”) apply to consumers as defined in § 13 of the German Civil Code (BGB) and to businesses as defined in § 14 BGB for the provision of services and works by MARTIN KOCH PHOTOGRAPHY (hereinafter also referred to as “Photographer” or “Contractor”).
+1.1 These General Terms and Conditions (hereinafter referred to as “GTC”) apply to consumers within the meaning of Section 13 of the German Civil Code (BGB) and to businesses within the meaning of Section 14 BGB with respect to the provision of services and work performances by MARTIN KOCH PHOTOGRAPHY (hereinafter also referred to as “Photographer” or “Contractor”).

-1.2 By placing an order, the Client acknowledges the applicability of these terms and conditions to the business relationship between the parties.
-These GTC also apply to all subsequent orders from the Client without requiring their explicit inclusion each time.
+1.3 By placing an order, the Client acknowledges the applicability of these Terms and Conditions to the business relationship between the parties.
+The GTC also apply to all subsequent orders placed by the Client, without requiring any further express incorporation of these GTC.

-1.3 Any provisions deviating from these GTC require a separate written agreement between the parties in each individual case.
-Insofar as the Client is a consumer, deviating from the foregoing, text form is sufficient for declarations or notices that the Client must submit to the Photographer or third parties.
+1.4 Any provisions deviating from these GTC require a separate written agreement between the parties in each individual case.
+Insofar as the Client is a consumer, notwithstanding the foregoing, text form is sufficient for notices or declarations to be made by the Client to the Photographer or to third parties.

-1.4 Deviating GTC of the Client are only valid to the extent that they have been expressly acknowledged in writing by the Photographer.
-This also applies if the Photographer does not expressly object to the Client’s GTC or conditions of delivery, or if services are rendered without reservation.
+1.5 Deviating terms and conditions of the Client shall only be valid insofar as they have been expressly acknowledged in writing by the Photographer.
+This also applies if the Photographer does not expressly object to the Client’s terms and conditions or delivery terms, or if services are rendered without reservation.

-1.5 The prices at the time of booking a shoot or other service shall apply.
-Discount or promotional offers, where advertised, are limited in time or quantity.
+1.6 The prices applicable at the time of booking an order or other service shall apply.
+Should specific discount or promotional offers be advertised, these are limited in time or quantity.

 2 Contract Formation and Subject Matter

-2.1 “Photographs” within the meaning of these GTC are all products created by the Photographer, regardless of the technical form or medium in which they were created or exist (e.g., printed images, negatives, data, digital images and albums, photobooks, videos, etc.).
-The Client acknowledges that the images delivered by the Photographer constitute copyright-protected photographic works within the meaning of § 2 para.
-1 no. 5 of the German Copyright Act (UrhG).
+2.1 “Photos” within the meaning of these GTC are all products created by the Photographer, regardless of the technical form or medium in which they were created or exist (e.g. printed images, negatives, data, digital images and albums, photo books, videos, etc.).
+The Client acknowledges that the image material delivered by the Photographer constitutes copyright-protected photographic works within the meaning of Section 2 (1) No. 5 of the German Copyright Act (UrhG).

-2.2 The basis of the contractual relationship is the offer submitted by the Photographer in each case, including the associated service descriptions.
-Unless a different period is specified in the offer, the offer is valid for a period of two weeks from the date the Client receives it.
+2.2 The basis of the contractual relationship is the respective offer submitted by the Photographer, including the associated service descriptions.
+Unless a different period is specified therein, the offer shall remain valid for a period of two weeks from the date of receipt by the Client.

 2.3 By accepting the offer, the Client accepts the terms contained therein and the applicability of these GTC.
 Acceptance may also be made by email or verbally.